DouglasFireDept/Constitution/6-article.md

 ### Section 10: Trustees

 The Village Board of trustees of the Village of Douglas, and the Palmyra Rural District Fire Board shall be the trustees of this department.

+### Section 11: Tax Credit Certification Administrator

+The Tax Credit Certification Administrator is a non-elected, designated position.
+This position shall be designated during this department’s elections as specified in Article IV Section 3.
+The Tax Credit Certification Administrator’s duties are listed in Nebraska State’s Legislative Bill 886.